 This MSc is unique in providing a balanced coverage of the key GIS technologies.
 The course has been developed in collaboration with industry, in response to the increased demand globally for multi-disciplinary managers, advisors and consultants in resource management.
 The international nature of this course means that career opportunities are not restricted to the UK.
 Cranfield graduates develop careers around the world.

 - Duration: One year full-time, two-three years part-time

 - Delivery: Taught modules 40%, Group projects (dissertation for part-time students) 20%, Individual project 40%.

 Who is it for?

 We welcome students from a variety of backgrounds who have a passion for technology and data, have an interest in solving real-world problems and making a positive impact.
 You will acquire experience of world-class spatial problem solving and develop a range of personal and leadership skills to set you on the path for a challenging and rewarding career in one of the growing range of industrial and research sectors that now routinely make use of the GI technologies.
-The course involves a varied selection of case study work, tutorials, and lectures led by center staff and senior visiting lecturers from industry.
+The course involves a varied selection of case study work, tutorials and lectures led by centre staff and senior visiting lecturers from industry.

 Why this course?